clairte/CS32-Notes-/LinkedLists.md

     - Draw pictures!

+    - Don't do things in the wrong order

+        - Advice: set values in a new nodes first (usually)

     - Whenever you write p->... make sure:

         - `p` has a well-deinfed value (i.e. it's not uninitialized)